maresergiu/pizza-orders/README.md

 Libraries I have used:

-node-sass - scss
+node-sass - scss <br />
-prop-types - for type check
+prop-types - for type check<br />
-eslint-config-prettie - for linting eslint-plugin-prettier - for linting prettier - formater react-slidedown - for slide down and slide up joi - for data validation react-app-polyfill - for ie11 compatibility react-redux - state management react-router-dom - for router management react-toastify - to show alert messages
+eslint-config-prettie - for linting<br />
+eslint-plugin-prettier - for linting<br />
+prettier - formater<br />
+react-slidedown - for slide down and slide up<br />
+joi - for data validation<br />
+react-app-polyfill - for ie11 compatibility<br />
+react-redux - state management<br />
+react-router-dom - for router management<br />
+react-toastify - to show alert messages<br />

 ## Install the app
 Run `npm i` in the root folder.